Back to the 80s... The Totally Awesome Musical!

 Gateway to Fiordland National Park & Milford Sound

-Nestled on the shores of New Zealand's second-largest lake, Te Anau is a picturesque town that serves as the perfect base for exploring the magnificent Fiordland National Park, a UNESCO World Heritage site.
+Nestled on the shores of New Zealand's second-largest lake, Te Anau is a practical base for Fiordland National Park, which forms part of Te Wāhipounamu – South West New Zealand World Heritage Area.

 Loading...